AdvanDEB/advandeb-architecture/README.md

-# AdvandEB Architecture
+# AdvanDEB Architecture

-This repository contains system-level design, planning, and documentation for the AdvandEB project.
+This repository contains system-level design, planning, and documentation for the AdvanDEB project.

 It covers:
 - `advandeb-knowledge-builder`: knowledge ingestion, extraction, stylization, and graph-based knowledge base.